fingerproof/cordova-plugin-gapreload/README.md

 1. `cd` into your Cordova app folder.
 2. Execute `$ cordova plugin remove pro.fing.cordova.gapreload`.
 3. That's it, GapReload is gone for good.

+## Weird stuff to investigate

+- I noticed that when using Chrome 32.0.1700.107 and LiveReload 2.3.34, once every two page refresh, the *livereload.js* file doesn't load at all.
+An error is thrown and this is what I get for this particular request in the developer tools: *caution provisional headers are shown*...

 [grunt-gapreload]: https://github.com/fingerproof/grunt-gapreload
 [LiveReload]: http://livereload.com/